 Since Florida is a no-fault state, you should be able to recover from your personal injury protection (PIP) regardless of who was at fault in the accident.
 Your recovery is capped at the amount of coverage you have; the minimum is $10,000 in Florida.
 PIP pays 80% of your medical expenses and some of your lost wages.
 After the accident, you should also notify your insurance company that you want to file an uninsured motorist claim.

-Contact a Trusted Personal Injury Attorney for Florida Car Accident Without Insurance
+Contact a Trusted Personal Injury Attorney for a Florida Car Accident Without Insurance

 If you’ve been injured in an accident with an uninsured driver, you should be sure to consult with an experienced attorney.
 Contact the trusted lawyers at Abrahamson & Uiterwyk online or call us at 1-800-538-4878 to schedule your free consultation.